About This Chapter

 13. Correlation: Definition, Analysis & Examples

 Correlation describes the relationship between two sets of data.
-This lesson will delve into what correlation is and the different types of correlation.
+In this lesson, we will delve into what correlation is and the different types of correlation that can be encountered.

 Earning College Credit